Examining Use of Ticagrelor in Peripheral Arterial Disease - EUCLID

 Presented by Dr. Manesh R. Patel at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 13, 2016.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Interventions and Vascular Medicine

 Keywords: AHA Annual Scientific Sessions, Aneurysm, Ankle Brachial Index, Aspirin, Dyspnea, Hemorrhage, Intermittent Claudication, Ischemia, Lower Extremity, Myocardial Infarction, Myocardial Revascularization, Peripheral Arterial Disease, Platelet Aggregation Inhibitors, Primary Prevention, Purinergic P2Y Receptor Antagonists, Stroke, Ticlopidine, Vascular Diseases